ethereum/pm/Fee Market Meetings/mainnet-readiness.md

     - WIP between Geth, Besu & Nethermind teams.
 - [X] Single-client PoW testnet to ensure the spec works with PoW
     - Done by Besu team.
-- [ ] Multi-client PoW testnet to ensure all code paths are tested;
+- [X] Multi-client PoW testnet to ensure all code paths are tested;
+    - The Rhoades testnet is a multi-client PoW testnet ([link](https://hackmd.io/@timbeiko/1559-prelim-perf))
-- [ ] Large state testnet to analyze performance with ~100M accounts on chain.
+- [X] Large state testnet to analyze performance with ~100M accounts on chain.
+    - The Rhoades testnet has 100m accounts and contract storage slots ([link](https://hackmd.io/@timbeiko/1559-prelim-perf))

 ### Other Testing